 How Bad Drivers in Your City Affect Your Car Insurance Rates

 Whether you live in one of the cities with the best drivers or one of the cities with the worst drivers, it's important to have ample auto insurance.
 This is especially true if you call Sacramento, Salt Lake City, Riverside, or one of the nation's other "bad-driving" cities home.
 That's because living alongside a lot of bad drivers can impact your insurance rates even if you're a great one.

 What can you do to combat this?
-Shop around and get an auto insurance quotes comparison from several companies.
+Shop around and compare quotes from several insurance companies.
 That's how you find the best rates for the coverage you need.
 (And don't forget--it's also a good idea if you live in one of the "best-driving" cities on our list, as comparing quotes can help you save a lot of money.)